arkhipovkm/unifeed-go/README.md

 docker attach unifeed-bot
 ```

 Nothing will show up, just type in your dummy account's phone number and hit enter.
 The app will ask for verification code.
-Type it in and hit Enter:
+Type it in and hit Enter.

+Once you're logged in, DON'T PRESS `Ctrl+C` or `exit`.
+This will exit the container.
+Press `Ctrl+P` then `Ctrl+Q` to **detach** from container and not **kill** it.

 Congratulations!
 You're all set up!

 This manipulation is only needed on the first setup.

 There is a known [issue](https://github.com/tdlib/td/issues/791) in tdlib which results in error when the dummy user tries to forward posts to the bot.
-THis is because bot's chatID is still not in the tdlib database.
+This is because bot's chatID is still not in the tdlib database.
 To resolve the bug, send any message to your bot using a dummy account.